richardmcsong/backstage-plugins/workspaces/litellm-orchestrator/.changeset/six-rats-look.md

 '@richardmcsong/plugin-litellm-orchestrator': minor
 ---

-Added JIT create for users that do not exist, and throws an error if user not in allowedGroup
+Added JIT create for users that do not exist, and throws an error if user not in allowedGroup.